 We are in the connection economy for over 15 or 20 years now and the rule of games has changed.

-But the online competition of attention is very stiff nowadays.
-It usually takes time, effort or even a lot of money to get noticed.
-Just Look at the super ball ads in USA.
+Just look at the super ball ads in USA.
 Big corporations have thrown away millions of dollars trying to get their brand presented in front of people.
-Other companies have spent a great deal of money on Google ads while spending lots of time and effort on SEO (Search engine optimization) trying to get the attention from the crowd
+Other companies have spent a great deal of money on Google ads while spending lots of time and effort on SEO (Search engine optimization) trying to get the attention from the crowd.

 It is hard but it is worthy because if nobody knows you, no one is going to buy from you.
 It is the very first step in the buying process.